EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

 # Design Sketch: Playing the Game over a Network
 In order to play the game over a network, we will use a client-server architecture.
 A central server will host a game, and clients connect to this server.
 The server will act as a "source of truth" by broadcasting updates to the clients, and these updates are how the clients are informed of the current game state from which clients can base their decisions.

-**Because of the variability in how networking is handled by various libraries and framework, the following discussion will merely sketch out the ideas of implementing the game to be playable over a network as different.
+**Because of the variability in how networking is handled by various libraries and framework, the following discussion will merely sketch out the ideas of implementing the game to be playable over a network.
 The technical details for how to realize this design sketch will greatly differ across different libraries and frameworks.
 There will also be scarce code examples for this reason.**

 ## Packets
 In order to communicate over a network, the game server and game clients will send packets to each other.
 These packets are formed by serializing Java objects and pushing the serialized object through the network.
 For brevity, we will simply list the classes and their fields with the understanding that constructors and getters are made and that the class implements `Serializable` in some fashion.
 Discussions on what these packets are for will be postponed for later, but their use are hinted through their names.